Seagate Technology (STX)

 5. Revenue Growth

-Looking further ahead, sell-side analysts expect revenue to grow 15.2% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is noteworthy and suggests the market is baking in success for its products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 20.1% over the next 12 months, a deceleration versus the last two years.
+We still think its growth trajectory is attractive given its scale and suggests the market is forecasting success for its products and services.

 6. Product Demand & Outstanding Inventory